PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

 ### update

-Changes some of the settings for the Output Element.
+Changes some of the settings for the Multiline Element.
 Must call `Window.Read` or `Window.Finalize` prior

 Changes will not be visible in your window until you call window.read or window.refresh.